diversen/gpt-translator/output/hamlet_part_translated.md

 **FRANCISCO**

-> You've arrived just in time.
+> You arrived just in time.

 **BERNARDO**

-> It's now midnight; go to bed, Francisco.
+> It's now twelve o'clock; go to bed, Francisco.

 **FRANCISCO**

 > Thanks for this break; it's freezing cold,
-> And I'm feeling sick.
+> And I feel sick at heart.

 **BERNARDO**

-> Have you had a peaceful watch?
+> Have you had a quiet watch?

 **FRANCISCO**

-> Not a sound from anyone.
+> Not even a mouse is stirring.

 **BERNARDO**

 > Well, good night.
-> If you run into Horatio and Marcellus,
+> If you happen to see Horatio and Marcellus,
-> The ones who relieve me, tell them to hurry.
+> The other guards, tell them to hurry.

 **FRANCISCO**

 > I think I hear them.
-Wait!
+Stand, hey!
 Who's there?
 >
 > _Enter HORATIO and MARCELLUS_

 **HORATIO**

-> We're friends of this place.
+> Friends of this place.

 **MARCELLUS**